aimeos/aimeos-docs/src/manual/rule-decorators.md

 : The category code or a list of comma-separated category codes (e.g. home,men,shirts)

 !!! warning
-    You need to add `catalog` to the `client/html/catalog/domains` configuration setting so the *Category* rule decorator is used, e.g. `['catalog', 'media', 'media/property', 'price', 'text']`
+    You need to add `catalog` to the `client/html/catalog/domains` configuration setting so the *Category* rule decorator is used, e.g. `['catalog', 'media', 'media/property', 'price', 'text']`.
+There's documentation how to change the configuration in [Laravel](../laravel/customize.md#change-configuration) and [TYPO3](../typo3/customize.md#change-configuration) articles.